scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `gracePeriod` field defines the grace period as a number of seconds (positive integer).

 The value of the `gracePeriod` field in a base TRC MUST be zero.
 The value of the `gracePeriod` field in a non-base TRC SHOULD be non-zero.
-It should be long enough to provide sufficient overlap between the TRCs in order to facilitate interruption-free operations in the ISD.
+It SHOULD be long enough to provide sufficient overlap between the TRCs in order to facilitate interruption-free operations in the ISD.
 If the grace period is too short, some control-plane AS certificates might expire before the corresponding AS can fetch an updated version from its CA.

 ##### `noTrustReset` Boolean {#notrustreset}